Golden Gate to Ancient Rus'. VI

 Evaluate student work.

-Let's sum up the lesson.
+Let's summarize the lesson.
 Start with any words.

 I found out…